52147/Computer-Architecture/README.md

 - computer architects have offered designs that get more performance by performing operatins  in parallel.
 5. Performance via pipelining
 - memory need to b
+6. Performance via Prediction
-6. Hierarchy of Memories
+7. Hierarchy of Memories
-7. Dependability via redundancy
+8. Dependability via redundancy

-8.
-9.
-10.
-11.
-12.
+## 2.4 Signed and Unsigned Numbers

+## 2.5 Representing instructions in the computer

+## chapter 4 processor

+## chapter 5 memory heirarchy
+- piplining